Quality control of finished products. Product quality control, which cannot be neglected

 • Pareto chart.

-Closely related to technically oriented quality control is an economically oriented approach.
-Technical parameters should never be considered apart from economic ones.
-Technical innovation occurs precisely where economists see a good opportunity to cut costs or a great potential for increasing profits.
-Improvement potential is only assessed when there is a clear economic analysis together with the technical data.
-International standard ISO 9000: 2000 defines quality costs as "costs that arise to ensure the desired quality and convince the consumer that the product will satisfy his needs, as well as losses if it is insufficient."
-Figure 2 gives an idea of how they are subdivided:
+Closely related to the technically oriented quality control is the economically oriented approach.
+Technical specifications should never be considered separately from economic ones.
+Technological innovation occurs exactly where economists see good opportunity cost reductions or great potential for increased profits.
+The potential for improvement can only be assessed when a clear economic analysis is available together with the technical data.
+The international standard ISO 9000:2000 defines quality costs as “the costs incurred to ensure the desired quality and to convince the consumer that the product will satisfy his needs, as well as losses from insufficient quality.”
+Diagram 2 gives an idea of how they are divided:

 Scheme 2.
 Structure and classification of quality costs

-The cost of a defect is determined by whether it was discovered in production or whether it was a consumer complaint.
-Typical internal waste costs are:
+The cost of a defect is determined by whether it was discovered in production or a consumer complaint.
+Typical internal costs of marriage are:

 • waste, defective products;